DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/07_guide_DIY.md

 - You can also set Export mapping in the Paragraph and Character Style dialog boxes.
 ![Image](images/InD_Styles_7_pstyle_options_edit_tags.png)

 - Earlier versions of InDesign were not as good at exporting all of its styles to CSS.
-CC is substantially better.
+InDesign CC is substantially better.

 - You can apply your own CSS in addition to or in substitution of the formatting from the styles from InDesign through the Export Options dialog box.